mireiagasco/OnlineChatApplication_SD/README.md

 the clients information from the shared memory in the Redis server, while the second one uses the RabbitMQ broker to send a discovery message to all clients, who reply with a direct message to the requesting client with their connection parameters.

-Example of discovery with redis:
+Example of discovery with Redis:
 ![image](https://github.com/Gpascual11/OnlineChatApplication_SD/assets/63343593/9eb34e03-f867-4eb1-85c7-08d868e70722)

 Example of discovery using RabbitMQ: